 Free Meals for Youth

 Grab-and-go meals for children up to age 18.
-New schedule as of April 20: Monday, Tuesday, Wednesday and Friday, 11 a.m. and 1 p.m.
+New schedule as of April 20: Monday, Tuesday, Wednesday and Friday, 11 a.m. to 1 p.m.
 Closed Thursday.
 Two meals distributed on Wednesdays.
 No appointments are necessary.
 Click here for the list of locations.

-Residents needing support enrolling in the SNAP (food stamp) program can contact Maryland Hunger Solutions at 1-866-821-5552.
+Residents seeking to enroll in the SNAP (food stamp) program can apply online or contact Maryland Hunger Solutions toll free at 1-866-821-5552.
 Maximum benefits available in April & May.
 FAQs in English & en Español.

 Restaurant Pickup & Delivery